Q Marsden

 Q Steven Marsden, known mononymously as Q, is an American singer and record producer from Broward County, Florida.

-Early and personal life
+Early life

 His father Steven Marsden, gave him the first name Q wanting to give his son a unique name believing that he was destined for greatness.
 During his childhood, Marsden sang in a church choir and visited his father at a recording studio.

 Career

-In August 2019, he released a self-produced 7-track R&B album titled Forest Green which contained elements from soul and acoustic pop.
+In March 2018, Q released a compilation of short songs entitled Thoughts.
+This was followed in August 2019, by his debut album titled Forest Green which contained elements from soul and acoustic pop.
 In June 2021, he released the "Director's Cut" edition of his The Shave Experiment album which included five new tracks.

+2023 saw the release of his sophomore album Soul,PRESENT, followed by the EP Hello, Everyday Changes.